queter/sro2kmm/README.md

 - Ansible package installed.

 ## Usage
+First `vars/ocp.yaml` should be modified with the OpenShift cluster credentials.
+Then the name of the DaemonSet to migrate and its NameSpace has to set at `vars/sro_ds.yaml`

-`sro2kmm` is the script to achieve the migration.
+Run `sro2kmm` script to begin the migration.
 It will run the playbook against `inventory_hosts` file which is made by the shell script `cluster_inventory.sh` to create a `workers` inventory group where the roles will be run.